Review · Exercise & Fitness

 - Is VitaMotion a scam?

 - The label lists a proprietary blend of turmeric, boswellia serrata, glucosamine, chondroitin, MSM, and a few other joint-support ingredients.
-Only the total blend weight is shown, so individual amounts aren't disclosed and can't be compared to amounts used in research.
+But the total blend weight is all you see — individual amounts are not disclosed.
+That means you can't compare it to the doses used in clinical research.